-In 1997, a dozen Cursillistas met, studied, planned and prayed fervently in re-organizing the San Bernardino Cursillo with the mentality of keeping the methods of the original founder intact.
+In 1997, a dozen Cursillistas met, studied, planned and prayed fervently.
+They reorganized the San Bernardino Cursillo with the mentality of keeping the methods of the original founder intact.
 Fr.
 Arturo Balagat, a graduate of Class No. 3, became the acting spiritual director at that time.

 Between 1997 and 1999, an interim Secretariat was formed and the movement's mission statement was laid out parallel to the Bishop's pastoral plan.
 For the first time, the group was affiliated with the National Secretariat and Region XI Cursillo.
-Over forty Cursillistas underwent workshops, attended conferences and trainings to learn more about the movement.
-With the help and encouragement of the Service Team of Region XI, San Diego and L.A.
-Group, the Cursillos in Christianity Filipino Group successfully progressed through the early stages of their own formation.
+Over forty Cursillistas attended workshops, conferences, and training to learn more about the movement.
+With the help and encouragement of the Region XI Service Team from San Diego and L.A., the Cursillos in Christianity Filipino Group was successfully formed.

 In the Jubilee Year 2000, Cursillos in Christianity Filipino Group in the Diocese of San Bernardino resumed its activities by holding Class No. 5, a Men's Class followed by Class No. 6, a Women's Class, at the Divine Word Center in Riverside.
 Since then, they have held two classes each year, one for men and one for women.
-Presently, we have more than 800 Cursillistas on our roster and, with the Grace of God, the roster continues to grow each year.
+Presently, we have nearly 1,000 Cursillistas on our roster and, with the Grace of God, the roster continues to grow each year.